brefphp/extra-php-extensions/Readme.md

 The idea is to start from bref/build-php-XX, install all libraries and extensions you want, then move all related files to `/opt`.
-Those files will be available in the same same location on the Lambda.
+Those files will be available in the same location on the Lambda.

 Note that one can't just move files/libraries around.
 Most of them are expected to be in their "standard" location.